AO, FAICD (Non-executive Chairman)

 Marc is currently the Chairman and CEO of Overture Holdings, a consumer, hospitality and brand investment group.
 Marc is co-founder and Executive Chairman of New York based PRIOR, a global hospitality and travel company, Co-founder and Director of Ahimsa Partners, a venture that licenses, owns, and operates Le Pain Quotidien in India, and from May 2013 until September 2019, Chairman of the Board of Noma Holdings, the parent company of world renowned restaurant NOMA based in Copenhagen

-Shehan Dissanayake was appointed as a Director on 27th April 2012 and appointed as an Executive Director on 11th of April 2017.
+Shehan Dissanayake was appointed as a Director on 27th April 2012.

 Shehan Dissanayake is a senior Managing Director and member of the Board of Directors of the Tavistock Group, a privately held investment company.
 He has responsibility for portfolio strategy across 200 companies in 15 countries, and is CEO of Tavistock Life Sciences, an operating unit of the Tavistock Group.

 Before joining Tavistock Group in 2002, Shehan was a Managing Partner of Arthur Andersen with responsibility for strategy and business planning for the global legal, tax and HR Consulting Divisions of the firm, encompassing 1,600 partners and 15,000 professionals.

 Earlier in his career, Shehan was involved in the medical research and technology industries.
 He holds a Ph.D. in Pharmacological and Physiological Sciences from The University of Chicago.